What’s Really in Canned Pumpkin, Anyway?

 The FDA is pretty loose about the foods it allows to be marketed as “pumpkin.”
-The agency will allow companies to call their purees “pumpkin” as long as it’s a mix of Cucurbita pepo (field pumpkins) or its close cousins Cucurbita maxima (sweet squashes such as Acorn, Kabocha, and Hubbard).
+The agency will allow companies to call their purees “pumpkin” as long as it’s a mix of Cucurbita pepo (field pumpkins) or its close cousins Cucurbita maxima (sweet squashes such as acorn, kabocha and Hubbard).
 Some distributors will even mix pumpkin and squash to get the right consistency.

 Botanically and legally speaking, there’s no real difference between a pumpkin and a squash.
 It really just comes down to what sounds appetizing.
-“If I eat it with dinner, it’s squash; if it’s for dessert, it’s a pumpkin,” says John Ackerman, owner of Libby’s supplier Ackerman Family Farm.
+“If I eat it with dinner, it’s squash.
+If it’s for dessert, it’s a pumpkin,” says John Ackerman, owner of Libby’s supplier, Ackerman Family Farm.
 As for the “squash” Libby’s uses, it’s a variety of Dickinson pumpkin.
 Yes, pumpkin.

-The canned pumpkin you’ll find has been cultivated to have a less stringy texture than the original Dickinsons it came from, but that doesn’t make it any less of a pumpkin.
-Instead of using high-tech GMOs, says Ackerman, plant breeders hand-pollinated Dickinson pumpkins to get the best flavor—sort of like how the carving pumpkins in your patch have been cultivated for their shape.
+Libby’s isn’t hiding what’s in their cans at all.
+They even have a full informational video showing off their pumpkins.
+FYI, these pumpkins have been cultivated to have a less stringy texture than the original Dickinsons they came from, but that doesn’t change the fact that they’re still pumpkins.
+Instead of using high-tech GMOs, says Ackerman, plant breeders hand-pollinate Dickinson pumpkins to get the best flavor—sort of like how the carving pumpkins in your patch have been cultivated for their shape.

 Instead of stressing about whether the squash in your puree would have made a nice jack-o’-lantern, you might as well just enjoy your pie.
 Or your Costco pumpkin pie (which goes great with ice cream, might we add).